IBM/private-data-collections-on-fabric/README.md

 ]
 ```

-In the above example, `collectionMarbles` allows **all** members of the channel to have this private data in their
+In the above example, `collectionMarbles` allows **both Org1 and Org2** members of the channel to have this private data in their
 private database.
-This is because all of the MSPs in the channel are listed in the policy property.
+This is because the mspId of both Org1 and Org2 are listed in the policy property.

 ```
 "policy": {